-If you're carrying a key, you can open or close all of the windows at the same time by holding a finger against the indentation on the outside of the door handle.
-You can also press and hold the locking button on your standard key.
+If you're carrying a key, you can open or close all of the windows at the same time by pressing and holding the key's locking button.

 Noise reduction

 One way to reduce wind noise when the rear windows are open is to also open the front windows slightly.